pingcap/docs/tidb-resource-control.md

 To avoid too many concurrent runaway queries that exhaust system resources before being identified by conditions, the resource control feature introduces a quick identification mechanism.
 By using the `WATCH` clause, when a query is identified as a runaway query, the current TiDB instance marks the matching queries as runaway queries immediately in the next period of time (defined by `DURATION`), and takes the corresponding actions, instead of waiting for them to be identified by conditions.
 The `KILL` operation reports an error `Quarantined and interrupted because of being in runaway watch list`.
 In summary, it can be assumed that `WATCH` puts the queries matched into the runaway queries watch list, and these queries are identified directly before they are executed, thus achieving quick identification.

-There are three methods for `WATCH` to match for rapid identification:
+There are three methods for `WATCH` to match for quick identification:

 - `EXACT` indicates that only SQL statements with exactly the same SQL text are quickly identified.
 - `SIMILAR` indicates all SQL statements with the same pattern are matched by Plan Digest, and the literal values are ignored.